 (2) Single-family and duplex residential properties.

-Parking for passenger vehicles shall be limited to the driveway and to the side of the house.
-Passenger vehicles, trailers, recreational vehicles, boats, all-terrain vehicles and other types of vehicles and equipment shall not be parked or stored in the front yard, except for the driveway.
+(a) Parking for passenger vehicles shall be limited to the driveway and to the side of the house.
+Passenger vehicles, trailers, recreational vehicles, boats, all-terrain vehicles and other types of vehicles and equipment (excluding heavy commercial equipment) shall not be parked or stored in the front yard, except for the driveway be limited to the driveway and to the side or the rear of the residence and shall not be parked or stored in the front yard.

-(F) Large trucks and recreational vehicle parking.
-One unoccupied recreational vehicle or 1 large truck (e.g., semi or dump truck) less than 24,000 pounds empty weight, which is licensed and operable, may be stored or parked in a residential zoning district in the side or rear yard behind the front façade of the residence, or in a completely enclosed garage.
+(b) (F) Large trucks and recreational vehicle parking.
+One unoccupied recreational vehicle (excluding park models) or one (1) large truck (e.g., semi or dump truck) less than 24,000 pounds empty weight, which is licensed and operable, may be stored or parked in a residential zoning district on in the side or in the rear yard behind the front facade of the residence, or in a completely enclosed garage.